AdfarMajeedBhat/AdfarMajeedPortfolio/README.md

 # Hi!
 Everyone, This is my portfolio.

-This is my 2nd day of learning Web Development, and i am really enjoying it.
+I have completed one week of learing Web Development, and i am really enjoying it and excited to continue my journey.
 A big shoutout to Tanay Bhaiya...will make some cool projects soon.

 For now, i have learned following basics: